Acquiring Source Code for PAs

 git config --global core.editor vim # your favorite editor

-with your student ID, name, and email.
-Before continuing, please read this git
+git config --global color.ui trueYou should configure git with your student ID, name, and email.
+Before continuing, please read this git tutorial to learn some basics of git.

 git branch -m master

-.
+bash init.shto initialize all the subprojects.
+This script will pull 4 subprojects from github.
+We will explain them later.
+Besides, the script will also add some environment variables into the bash configuration file ~/.bashrc.
 These variables are defined by absolute path to support the compilation of the subprojects.
 Therefore, DO NOT move your project to another directory once the initialization finishes, else these variables will become invalid.
-Particularly, if you use shell other than bash
+Particularly, if you use shell other than bash, please set these variables in the corresponding configuration file manually.

 Git usage